4oko4ow/deliverty/README.md

 # Deliverty

-A monorepo for the Deliverty platform - a peer-to-peer courier matching service connecting travelers with senders.
+A monorepo for the Deliverty platform - a peer-to-peer delivery service connecting people who need to send packages/documents with travelers who are already flying on the same route.

 ## Structure